athomasoriginal/clojurescript-30/20-string-times/README.md

 # String Times

-I liked this lesson because it provided an opportunity to dive explore strings and numbers response to math in Clojure.
+I liked this lesson because it provided an opportunity to explore how strings and numbers respond to math in Clojure.

 * [Multiplication and Strings](#multiplication-and-strings)